tuddman/pneumatic-tubes/README.md

 (run-server handler {:port 9090})
 ```
 #### Server side event handler
-The event handler on server has same signature as in re-frame app.
+The event handler on server has similar signature as in re-frame app.
 ```clojure
 (fn [source-tube [event-name param1 param2 ...]]